S0AndS0/python-graph-theory/_posts/2019-04-03-priority-buffer-02.markdown

 ```

-> Note assigning to `modifier` may also be done at initialization too.
+> Note assigning a `modifier` may also be done at initialization too.

 ... so doing the same loop over `buffer` (once `buffer['graph']` has been refilled and `buffer['priority']['GE_bound']` reset) should now produce results similar to...